Stay up to date with everything UK tech via the Tech Telegram, our monthly newsletter:

 Tech City UK impact: October 2014 – onwards

-March 2016: Trade mission to SxSW with 20 UK-based companies and entrepreneurs who were winners of the Northern Stars programme, as well as Tech Nation Advocacy Programme.
+March 2016: Trade mission to SxSW with 20 UK-based companies and entrepreneurs who were winners of the Northern Stars programme as well as Tech Nation contributors

 March 2016: 3 policy roundtables with companies from Upscale and Future Fifty and the insurance community regarding the growth of the digital economy via topics like talent, investment, infrastructure and regulation.